jamesdonoh/data-mining/report.md

 The open data set used in this report is the UK Government's 2016 release of Road Safety Data [@dft], which gives "the circumstances of personal injury road accidents ... the types (including Make and Model) of vehicles involved and the consequential casualties".
 The data are published annually on the [data.gov.uk](https://data.gov.uk/) website under a licence that permits non-commercial exploitation with attribution [@tna].

-The 2016 data set is distributed as three separate ZIP-compressed comma-separated variable (CSV) files, listed in Table \ref{datafiles} along with the number of data rows in each (each file also includes a single 'header' row providing metadata [@han, p.
+The 2016 data set is distributed as three separate ZIP-compressed comma-separated variable (CSV) files, listed in Table \ref{data-files} along with the number of data rows in each (each file also includes a single 'header' row providing metadata [@han, p.
 92] in the form of field names).

 ----------------------------------------------------------------------  ----------
 Link                                Decompressed filename               Data rows